LLNL/Silo/docs/Chapter2-Section3.md

 * **Description:**

   The allocation functions allocate a new structure of the requested type, and initialize all values to `NULL` or zero.
-  There are counterpart functions for freeing structures of a given type (see `DBFree`….
+  There are counterpart functions for freeing structures of a given type (see DBFree….

 ---